For Skeptics Only

 Skepticism is a learned behavior.
 Show me a three year old skeptic.
 No way.
 Children are naturally inquisitive with a fascination and sense of wonder about the world.
 While they may be tentative about something new, children are not skeptical.
 They’re willing to court their experiences instead of “a priori” judgments.

-If you’re a skeptic about EFT, you may want to read these articles:
+If you’re a skeptic about EFT, here are examples of articles you can search for:

 Using EFT with a Skeptic